-In SY20-21, DCPS will three Opportunity Academies (Ballou STAY, Luke C. Moore, and Roosevelt STAY) that offer a personalized Opportunity Academy Questions or Referrals competency- based learning program to ensure that all students in the district have a positive pathway to post-secondary success.
+In SY21-22, DCPS will have three Opportunity Academies (Ballou STAY, Luke C. Moore, and Roosevelt STAY) that offer a personalized Opportunity Academy Questions or Referrals Contact the Student Supports Team Student.Placement@k12.dc.gov or (202) 939-2004 competency- based learning program to ensure that all students in the district have a positive pathway to post-secondary success.
 Students who could benefit from a non-traditional setting may be referred for transfer or may elect to pursue entry to an Opportunity Academy.
-Transfer priority will be determined based on how many credits a student has earned relative to his/her first ninth grade year, the intensity of interventions attempted at the current high school and the student and parent/guardian's preference for a transfer.
+Transfer priority will be determined based on how many credits a student has earned relative to their first ninth grade year, the intensity of interventions attempted at the current high school and the student and parent/guardian's preference for a transfer.
 Below is additional information on enrollment guidelines: